How AI Product Photo Relighting Solves the Background-Color-Mismatch Problem in Ecommerce 2026

 How AI Relighting Actually Works

 The phrase "AI relighting" gets thrown around loosely, but the technology underneath varies enormously in quality.
-The best implementations use a combination of ray-traced environment analysis and intelligent light source placement to produce physically plausible results.
+The best implementations use a combination of Product Accuracy environment review and intelligent light source placement to produce physically plausible results.

 High-quality relighting systems first analyze the target background scene to extract its lighting environment.
 This means estimating the direction, intensity, color temperature, and softness of the primary light source(s) in that scene—derived from shadows, highlights, and ambient conditions visible in the image itself.
 This creates a lighting prescription: here's what the product would look like if it were actually photographed in this scene.